SHAUNORLANDO/WiFi-Training-Program/Module-5/Module-5.md

 Reliability:
 - If one link fails, another continues communication

-Simple idea:
-Using multiple internet lanes at the same time

 ---

 ### 8. What is the purpose of 802.11k and v, and how does it aid in roaming?